Daveat-Study/Year4/semi2/chapter1.md

 Chapter 1: XML

+    is a markup langage and file format for storing, transmitting of data.

     * XML Family:
         - XSLT convert XML to HTML or other document type.
         - XPath defines a non-XML syntax for referring to specific parts of an XML file